hut6/dev-resources/hut6-password-management.md

 ## What to put in the password manager

-Passwords that need to be shared with others and that are not already stored elsewhere, should be saved in the password manager.
+Passwords that are not already stored elsewhere (eg in WHMCS) should be saved in the password manager.

-Don't put your personal passwords in the password manager for everyone to see (ie. passwords you don't want colleagues to have access to eg. Gmail, Hotmail, Xero, Facebook, Instagram, Pinterest, etc...).
-Either use your browser's password manager or use your own vault.

 Don't put domain authentication keys, database passwords, ftp or ssh passwords in the password manager either.
 Those are already stored elsewhere and there's no need to also store them in the password manager.

 ## New passwords